Let me introduce you to Canon's ultimate wildlife and big field sports lens, the EF 600mm f/4L IS III.

 A 3-position focus limiter switch allows focusing distances to be limited to a subset of this lens' focus distance range.
 In addition to the full range, restricted limits of 13.8' — 52.5' (4.2m — 16m) and 52.5' (16m) — ∞ can be selected for improved focus lock times and reduced focus hunting when photographing subjects at distances within these ranges.

 Four autofocus stop buttons in the black ring near the objective lens allow autofocus to be temporarily stopped.
-I use AI-Servo (continuous) focusing mode for shooting sports, but sometimes like to shoot a focus-and-recompose images such as a portraits during the event or expect to need to add some canvas to an image I just captured during post processing.
+I use AI-Servo (continuous) focusing mode for shooting sports, but sometimes I like to use a focus-and-recompose technique with static subjects during the event.
 The autofocus stop feature makes it easy to obtain focus lock, turn off autofocus and recompose for a framing that places the active focus point(s) off of the subject, including in the periphery of the frame.
 Another great use for this feature is when an image has been captured but the framing is not optimal.
-Simply press a focus stop button and capture enough images to be stitched together during post processing.
+Simply press a focus stop button and capture enough images to be stitched together during post-processing.
 Of course, switching the lens to manual focus mode also works for these techniques.

 New on the 2010-announced super telephoto lenses was a third focusing mode.
 In addition to AF and MF, a "PF" or Power Focusing mode was included and this mode has returned with the series III lenses.
 When first introducing this feature, Canon USA said the feature helped "...moviemakers achieve smoother and more appealing focus shifts when filming."